Wgmlgz/zhaba-script/docs/loops.md

 ## Foreach

-Foreach loop executes a for loop over a range and accepts 2 arguments: variable name and range expression.
+Foreach loop executes a for loop over a range and accepts 2 arguments: a variable name and range expression.
 Variable name must be identifier and range expression must have `.begin()` and `.end()` methods.
 Value protected by `.begin()` must be able to be compared with `.end()` value by `!=` operator and also must be able to be incremented by prefix `++` operator.
 Produced code is equivalent to this:

 ```go
 __range := range-expression